project-gemmi/gemmi/docs/hkl.rst

 By default, the resolution is not limited, the (000) reflection is not included and systematic absences are also not included.

-Both Miller indicies and values can be accessed as NumPy arrays:
+Both Miller indices and values can be accessed as NumPy arrays:

 .. doctest::
   :skipif: numpy is None